fazitanvir/esx_fivem-appearance/README.md

  ## Features
-  - Removed Bags and bodyArmor from the menu, it makes more sense to buy them from shops, and I did not want any bodryArmor,
+  - Removed Bags and bodyArmor from the menu, it makes more sense to buy them from shops, and I did not want any bodyArmor,
   - Moved Masks into Props tab,
   - When buying from barber shop, you'll pay an unique price,
   - When buying clothings, and save, you'll pay depending of the price of each components,